TogetherMobile/TogetherMobile.github.io/_guides/magento-1/index.md

 ### Create Role

 It is best to create a separate role for the Rivet integration.
-Rivet requires access to certain resource that you will assign to the role.
+Rivet requires access to certain resources that you will assign to the role.
 Creating a distinct role for Rivet isolates the needs of Rivet from any other roles in your Magento instance.

 {% include callout.html type="info" title="Note" message="The name of the role does not affect the Rivet integration." %}